Enumerating minimal dominating sets in the (in)comparability graphs of bounded dimension posets: Flipping method in comparability graphs

 \begin{proof} The proof is conducted in the fashion of~\cite{golovach2016chordalbip}.
 We are given a minimal dominating set $D^*$ of $G$, an isolated vertex $v$ of $G[D^*]$, and a neighbor $u$ of $v$.
 Let us assume in the following that $u\leq v$ in $P$.
 The dual situation is handled by flipping upside-down the poset.
 This situation is depicted in Figure~\ref{fig:flipping} (right).
 We aim to compute using $\algob$ a family of sets $\D$ such that $\{D\in \D(G) \mid D^*=\parent_{uv}(D)\}\subseteq \D\subseteq \D(G)$.
+Recall that the difficulty of computing such sets given $D^*$, $u$, and $v$, lies in guessing appropriate sets for $X_{uv}$ and $Z_{uv}$ in the definition of the $\parent$ relation; see Section~\ref{sec:flipping-operation}.
+To this purpose, we now define sets that we will then show to be containing $X_{uv}$ and~$Z_{uv}$.